 Student Learning Outcomes

 This course introduces students to the economics of money and banking in the United States.
-The course aims to provide the student with an introduction to the role of money, financial markets, financial institutions and monetary policy in the economy, thus providing a solid foundation for further study or employment in the financial services industry.
-There are three main components of the course, (1) The role of financial markets in the economy with an emphasis on interest rate determination.
-(2) The changing role of financial institutions with topics that include bank management, bank's role as a creditor, banking relationships, products and services, regulations and the significance of banking behavior in monetary policy.
-(3) Examine the working of fiscal and monetary policy, including money supply and creation, the powers and functions of the Federal Reserve System, and various monetary theories.Student Learning Outcomes
+The course introduces the student to the role of money, financial markets, financial institutions, and monetary policy in the economy, thus providing a solid foundation for further study or employment in the financial services industry.
+There are three main components of the course.
+(1) The role of financial markets in the economy with an emphasis on interest rate determination.
+(2) The changing role of financial institutions includes bank management, the bank's role as a creditor, banking relationships, products and services, regulations, and the significance of banking behavior in monetary policy.
+(3) The workings of fiscal and monetary policy, including money supply and creation, the powers and functions of the Federal Reserve System, and various monetary theories.Student Learning Outcomes

-- Describe the working of fiscal and monetary policy.
+- Describe the workings of fiscal and monetary policy.

 - Analyze the functions of financial markets, depository institutions, and the Federal Reserve System in the U.S. economy.